THE WHEELS ARE TURNING…

 SEWER & WATER

 2014 saw the approval and start up of the sewer/water extension into the southwestern corner of Caledonia from Mount Pleasant, while saving taxpayers tens of millions of dollars in avoiding massive utility construction.
 This issue is one of the primary concerns of any company looking to transplant in our area.
-I assures continued growth where we have the most space, and shifts the focus of said development away from our large conservation areas.
-Construction of these utilities is expected to be finished by early to mid-2016.
+It assures continued growth where we have the most space, and shifts the focus of said development away from our large conservation areas.
+Construction finished up in the fall of 2017.
+The arrival of foxconn, and it’s many supply-chain partners has brought new challenges, and the future of Caledonia depends on having rational, conscious leadership in the years ahead.

 Local residents have set up a great website with much more information HERE.